 - Addressing issues above such as managing a chronic cough, constipation, maintaining a healthy weight, exercising and avoiding heavy lifting help prevent pelvic floor damage.

-- Having a full musculoskeletal assessment of your pelvic girdle and any regions that affect the neuromuscular function of the pelvic floor by a suitably qualified physiotherapist to treat any issues contributing to poor muscle function will both prevent pelvic floor issues and return you to optimal health postpartum.
+- Having a full musculoskeletal assessment of your pelvic girdle and any regions that affect the neuromuscular function of the pelvic floor by a suitably qualified physiotherapist to treat any issues contributing to poor muscle function will both prevent specific issues and return you to optimal health postpartum.